efarrer/gmash/README.md

 Allow others to temporarily and securely ssh into your account.

+# Install
+If you have go installed

+`> go get github.com/efarrer/gmash`

 # Usage
 Allow someone to securely login to your local account.

 `> ./gmash`

 Only allow connections from your local network